element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 ### 2.1 Who Owns the IP of My Messages and Files?

-Unless stated otherwise in direct agreements between the Homeserver Owner and yourself (e.g. an employment contract), the Homeserver Owner do not claim intellectual property rights over rooms, message content or files you uploaded to the {{ policy_homeserver }} homeserver, directly or over federation or bridging
+Unless stated otherwise in direct agreements between the Homeserver Owner and yourself (e.g. an employment contract), the Homeserver Owner do not claim intellectual property rights over rooms, message content or files you uploaded to the {{ hhs_name }}.{{ hhs_client_domain }} homeserver, directly or over federation or bridging

 You acknowledge and agree that we have no liability of any kind should anyone you granted access to your messages or files modify, destroy, corrupt, copy or distribute them, or violate the terms of use or other limitations that you may impose on the use of your shared content.

-User messages or files may be pre-screened to prevent spam and other abuse, and messages or files (including entire rooms) may be removed from the {{ policy_homeserver }} homeserver for any reason without notice at the discretion of either New Vector Ltd. or the Homeserver Owner.
+User messages or files may be pre-screened to prevent spam and other abuse, and messages or files (including entire rooms) may be removed from the {{ hhs_name }}.{{ hhs_client_domain }} homeserver for any reason without notice at the discretion of either New Vector Ltd. or the Homeserver Owner.
 By posting or uploading your messages or files, you represent and warrant that you own or otherwise control all of the intellectual property rights and other rights to your user materials as described in these Terms of Use, including all the rights necessary for you to post or upload said messages or files.

 You are solely and entirely responsible for all of your messages and files that you post or otherwise submit via the Service.
 You shall assume all risks associated with the use of said content including any reliance on the accuracy, completeness or usefulness.
 New Vector does not guarantee the accuracy, integrity or quality of your messages or files.